-“I’ve got a white male who’s been waiting for a kidney for almost six months,” David said.
+“I’ve got a white male who’s been waiting for a kidney for almost six months,” Dan said.

 I wasn’t exactly comforted by that fact, nor when Dan told me that in paired donations like mine and Gloria’s, this waiting period of unknown length between giving and receiving is always the hardest part.
 I said good-bye and relayed the conversation back to Gloria.
 “I’ll continue to pray,” she said.

 I think more than prayer is needed.
 But I don’t know what to do next.
 We’ve got a micro-level problem — Gloria’s need of a kidney — that’s part of a huge, stubborn, macro-level problem — a medical (and housing, transportation, employment, you-name-it) system that serves Black people, and other people of color, profoundly less effectively than it does whites.

 To loop back to the beginning: the Oxford definition of a badass is a person who is tough, uncompromising or intimidating.

 But in my pursuit of anti-racism, I want strength and effectiveness to be the new definition of badassery.
 At least as a white person, I see toughness and intimidation as being what led to the oppressed system we are now operating in.